facebook/sapling/_src/overview/undo.md

 # now the changes are back as pending changes in our working copy
 ```

-You can limit uncommit only specific files by using `sl uncommit FILE1 FILE2 ...`.
+You can limit uncommit to specific files by using `sl uncommit FILE1 FILE2 ...`.